Scheduled MonumentsEnglandAshnott lead mine and lime kiln

 What is Ashnott lead mine and lime kiln?

-Ashnott lead mine and lime kiln is a scheduled ancient monument located in Yorkshire, comprising evidence of lead extraction and lime production activities.
+Ashnott lead mine and lime kiln is a scheduled ancient monument located in Yorkshire, comprising the remains of industrial workings from the early modern period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016550.

 Who is responsible for protecting Ashnott lead mine and lime kiln?